dkundel/about-me/README.md

 ## 👨‍💻 Biography

-Dominik leads Product and Design for the Emerging Tech & Innovation organization at Twilio.
-His team builds next gen prototypes and iterates quickly to help craft the long term product vision and explore the impact of autonomous agents & AGI on customer engagement.
-Deeply passionate about the Developer Experience, he’s a JavaScript enthusiast who’s integrated it into everything from CLIs to [coffee machines](https://dkundel.com/blog/how-we-hacked-our-coffee-machine-with-javascript/).
-Catch his tweets [@dkundel](https://twitter.com/dkundel) and his side ventures in [cocktails, food and photography](https://instagram.com/cocktail.and.code).
+Dominik is a developer and product leader with a passion for Developer Experience and Generative AI.
+He's currently working on Developer Experience & SDKs at OpenAI.
+Previously he lead Product & Design for Twilio's Emerging Tech & Innovation organization where his team worked on customer-aware AI agents.
+He has a deep passion for Developer Experience & Developer Relations with over 10 years experience in the field.
+Dominik loves tinkering with anything that can run JavaScript, from front-end servers to CLIs and [coffee machines](https://dkundel.com/blog/how-we-hacked-our-coffee-machine-with-javascript/).
+You can find him tweeting [@dkundel](https://twitter.com/dkundel) and in his spare time he's working on [cocktails, food and photography](https://instagram.com/cocktail.and.code).

 ### 🎤 Examples of Previous Talks